Premier League stars condemned for Covid lockdown breach - KION546

 The three points were effectively sealed when Son’s second half corner was headed home at the near post by Toby Alderweireld.

-Matt Doherty’s late dismissal for a second yellow card took some off the gloss of an excellent victory for Spurs, but manager Jose Mourinho was content with an “important three points.”
+Matt Doherty’s late dismissal for a second yellow card took some of the gloss off an excellent victory for Spurs, but manager Jose Mourinho was content with an “important three points.”

 Mourinho made fleeting reference to the disciplinary issues facing three of his stars after the rules breach.